-With this goal in mind, they and their pawns engage the worlds heroes over and again until they manage brand Superman, Batman and Wonder Woman with Tarot symbols.
+With this goal in mind, they and their pawns engage the worlds heroes over and over again until they manage to brand Superman, Batman and Wonder Woman with Tarot symbols.
 The three heroes are subsequently erased from history as the villains take their places.

 With the Trinity no longer present in the universe, history rewrites itself.
 The new world is a darker and edgier place, and the reality itself is severely unstable.

 Only six individuals with close ties to the missing heroes (Lois Lane, Kara Zor-El, Alfred Pennyworth, Dick Grayson, Donna Troy and Thomas Tresser) keep vague recollections of how the universe was meant to be, and come together to find the Trinity and bring them back before their own dimension falls apart.

 Unrelated to the 2016 DC Rebirth self-named series.

 - Adventurer Archaeologist: Alfred is basically this in the new timeline, which has allowed him to find evidence of the reality rewrite, and even trace a sample of kryptonite.

 - Aroused by Their Voice: Batman's phone voice is sexy; or so thinks Linda West.Wally West: Jai and Iris are home, Linda says hi.
 She also says you have the sexiest phone voice ever, Bruce, which frankly, I didn't need to know.

 - Ascend to a Higher Plane of Existence: After being banished from their reality and transported to another universe, Superman, Batman and Wonder Woman become their new dimension's Trinity and assume power as gods.
 At the end of the story they become normal again.